There’s no question too small – or silly

 Should I bring a towel?

 Yes, do bring a towel if you are doing the swim stage.
 We recommend the quick-dry ones.
-Top tip from our Superhero founder Sophia: “If, like me, you’re a little unsteady on your feet, bring two towels – one to sit on while you take your wetsuit off (we provide a chair for everyone but it can feel safer on the floor) and the other to dry yourself.”
+Top tip from our Superhero founder Sophia: “If, like me, you’re a little unsteady on your feet, bring two towels – one to sit on while you take off your wetsuit (we provide a chair for participants but it can feel safer on the floor) and the other to dry yourself.”

 Will there be water provided on the course?